dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 If Kodi fails to gain access to the new source it will show a dialog asking you whether to add the source anyway.
 If Kodi is connected to the internet it should not fail.
-Clikc on 'No', check the web address you have entered and try again.
+Click on 'No', check the web address you have entered and try again.
 If kodi still cannot connect to the web url, and you are sure Kodi is correctly connected to the internet, you can try to enter the same web address ({{ site.url }}/kodi-addons) in a webbrowser on a normal